Six Flags Magic Mountain: Cinema, television, and computer games

 Magic Mountain's Showcase Theatre was the filming location for the video game-themed game show The Video Game from September 1984 to September 1985.

 Magic Mountain was also the filming location for the children's educational video series Real Wheels episode "Here Comes A Roller Coaster", with host Dave Hood, which was released in 1995.

 Magic Mountain was used as a filming site for the 1990 Kidsongs video, "Ride the Roller Coaster".

-Colossus was filmed as the Serpent in the movie in the My Life (film) back in 1993.
+Colossus was filmed as the Serpent in the movie in the My Life (film) in 1993.

 Colossus was used for filming for the 1995 Muppets video, Muppets on Wheels.

-In the Nickelodeon show Drake & Josh, Drake, Josh, and Megan take a trip to Mystic Mountain (parody of Magic Mountain) in the episode "The Demonator", and they ride the "Demonator".
+In the Nickelodeon show Drake & Josh, Drake, Josh, and Megan take a trip to Mystic Mountain (parody of Magic Mountain) in the episode "The Demonator", and they ride the "Demonator" roller coaster.
 On Zoey 101 Zoey and Lisa take Michael to Mystic Mountain (both series were created by Dan Schneider), and they help Michael overcome his roller coaster fear in the episode "Rollercoaster".
 He rides the "Spine Twister", which was actually the Goliath from Magic Mountain.

 In 1990, Nickelodeon's Wild and Crazy Kids, the wooden roller coaster, Colossus, was featured as a game called "Wacky RollerCoaster Spill".
 In the movie This Is Spinal Tap, the band performs as second billing to a puppet show at the fictional "Themeland Amusement Park" in Stockton, California, located 300 mi north of Santa Clarita.
 The actual filming location is Magic Mountain's amphitheater.

 The Kidsongs video Ride the Roller Coaster is set at Six Flags Magic Mountain.
 Nick Cannon group The School Gyrls movie premiere was at Magic Mountain.
 In the film Judy Moody and the Not Bummer Summer, they go to a theme park and ride a roller coaster for the first time.
 The coaster was Goliath.
 Goliath was also featured as the "Aquaman" roller coaster in the third season of the HBO series Entourage.